joshuango/pdsnd_github/README.md

-# Data Exploration with Bikeshare Data
+# Data Exploration with US Bikeshare Data

-# Project Overview
+## Project Overview
 This project explores data related to bike share systems for three major cities in the United States — Chicago, New York City, and Washington.
 Here, an immersive and interactive experience is created in the terminal, allowing you to answer questions in order to personalise the data displayed.

 ### Description